-28 We also experimented with using the export share in total sales instead as a dependent variable, which avoids the deflation problem.
+31 We also experimented with using the export share in total sales instead as a dependent variable, which avoids the deflation problem.
 Export shares also declined after AD protection.

-natural candidates for these type of activities.
+coefficient reported in column 2 of Table 3 suggests that exports of "global firms" fall by as much as 17%.
+While we have no direct information of firm-level outsourcing activities, "global firms" are natural candidates for these type of activities.
 Firms that "outsource" goods and produce them in affiliates abroad for the purpose of re-importing them to France are particularly vulnerable to this type of import protection.
 Antidumping laws currently stipulate that they are aimed to protect the domestic producers of goods.
-French producers that have engaged in a fragmentation of production and engage in outsourcing activities may have little industrial production left in France although they may have kept activities in the final stages of the production process that require little if any transformation of the product but may entail a large chunk of the total production cost such as advertising, marketing, labeling and branding.29 Our data allows us to distinguish between the location of the affiliates in terms of intra- or extra-EU.
+French producers that have engaged in a fragmentation of production and engage in outsourcing activities may have little industrial production left in France although they may have kept activities in the final stages of the production process that require little if any transformation of the product but may entail a large chunk of the total production cost such as advertising, marketing, labeling and branding.32 Our data allows us to distinguish between the location of the affiliates in terms of intra- or extra-EU.
 When we consider "global firms" with only affiliates outside the EU, we find the effect of antidumping protection on exports to be much more negative which can be seen from column 3.
 This is what one would expect since AD policy is an EU wide policy and mainly affects outsourcers outside the EU.